 Unfortunately, the screen isn't as tall as many 16:9 aspect ratio monitors, but it's tall enough for general usage.

 The LG 29UM69G supports a few additional features accessible through the control stick such as a 'Super Resolution' picture processing option, adjusting the response time, and an on-screen crosshair overlay.
 The OSD is quite intuitive, however, the single control stick isn't as easy to use as other monitors with separate buttons.

 This LG ultrawide monitor supports some extra features such as:

 We tested the 29" model (29UM69G-B), however, the monitor is also available in a larger 34" size (34UM69G-B).

 If someone comes across a different type of panel or if their LG 29UM69G-B doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

-The LG 29UM69G is a decent ultrawide monitor and although it has good gaming performance with FreeSync, it is limited by the 75Hz refresh rate.
+The LG 29UM69G is a decent ultrawide monitor and although it has good gaming performance with FreeSync, it is limited by the 75Hz refresh rate (see our recommendations for the best gaming monitors under $300).
 Depending on your budget and specific use, some of the monitors below may be a better choice.